Native, Indigenous, and First Nations Marvel Super Heroes

 This team of Canadian operatives has always included First Nations heroes among its members.
 Alpha Flight is a group that is organized by the Canadian government into three tiers: Gamma, Beta, and Alpha.
 One of its original members, Snowbird, is the daughter of a mortal man and the Inuit goddess of the Northern Lights.
 Snowbird is able to transform into any Arctic animal and use that creature’s skills as well as heal herself and fly.
 She was raised by a Tsuut’ina Nation surgeon named Michael Twoyoungmen (coincidentally, he also helped Snowbird’s mother give birth).

 Together, they were recruited onto Alpha Flight.
 As Shaman, Michael is well versed in a wide range of nature-based sorcery.
-His formerly estranged daughter, Elizabeth Twoyoungmen, takes up the name Talisman — she can communicate with spirits and when wearing the Coronet of Enchantment, she has access to impressive magical and mystical abilities.
+His formerly estranged daughter, Elizabeth Twoyoungmen, takes up the name Talisman on Alpha Flight.
+She can communicate with spirits and, when wearing the Coronet of Enchantment, she has access to impressive magical and mystical abilities.

 A member of the Blackfeet Nation, Silver Fox met Logan before he became Wolverine.
 She had been recently widowed when she became involved with Logan.
 They lived happily together for a time in their home in the Canadian Rockies, close to the town of Mount Logan, Yukon.
 Unfortunately, Victor Creed, AKA Sabretooth, soon entered their lives and from there Silver Fox would continue to encounter heartbreak.